christophM/interpretable-ml-book/README.md

 - Added LASSO example
 - Restructured lm chapter and added pros/cons
 - Renamed "Criteria of Interpretability Methods" to "Taxonomy of Interpretability Methods"
+- Added advantages and disadvantages of logistic regression

 ### v0.6 (2018-11-02)